Dome Cinema, Worthing: Post war years

-After the end of World War II the Dome went into a steady decline due to heavy competition.
+After the end of World War II, the Dome went into a steady decline due to heavy competition.
 In 1949 Seebold restructured his company and remarried.
 He continued to run the new business, The Rivoli and Dome Ltd, until his death in 1951.

 By 1955 the Dome was badly out of date and required a refit.
 The new owners hired architects Goldsmith and Pennells to install a new cinemascope screen.
 Although the rise of television and sharing the area with four other cinemas must have added financial pressure, the Dome survived to see its sister cinema, The Rivoli, burn down in 1960.
 One of the Dome's competitors, The Plaza, closed down in 1968.

-At some point the Picturedrome had changed its name to the Connaught and served chiefly as a theatre for live performances, a role it continues today, so the Dome and the Odeon were the only full-time cinemas in Worthing by this point.
+At some point the Picturedrome had changed its name to the Connaught and served chiefly as a theatre for live performances; a role it continues today, so the Dome and the Odeon were the only full-time cinemas in Worthing by this point.

 The Odeon was a multi-screen cinema and was considerably larger and more modern than either the Dome or the Connaught.
-It seemed inevitable that the Dome would fade into history.